What is a servo motor and how does it work?

 • High torque: Compact motors deliver significant force for both light and heavy-duty tasks.

-• Energy efficiency: Servo motors reduce power consumption without sacrificing performance.
+• Energy efficiency: High-precision servo motors reduce power consumption without sacrificing performance.

 • Compact design: Their small size enables use in tight spaces and intricate systems.